Skip to main content

 • Third-degree relatedness - score in the range [0.0442, 0.0884]

-• No relatedness - a score below 0.0442 suggests corresponds with no relatedness.
+• No relatedness - a score below 0.0442 indicates no relatedness.

 Note - Consanguinity check is only available if both parents' samples are analyzed.